 The risk assessment must also consider the possibility that any circumstance—from a tense political situation to a natural disaster—can escalate in severity.
 The assessment should include information on where to stay and where to seek refuge if necessary; where and how to get updated information inside the country; whether equipment such as a weather-band or shortwave radio is needed; whom to contact in the country, from local human rights groups to foreign embassies, for emergency information; travel plans and methods within the country; and multiple entry and exit routes.

-In the assessment, outline how you intend to communicate with editors, colleagues, and loved ones outside the area of risk.
-A journalist should be in regular contact with an editor, colleague, family member, or other reliable person.
+In the assessment, outline a check-in procedure with editors, colleagues, and loved ones outside the area of risk.
 You and the contact people should decide in advance how frequently you wish to communicate, by what means, and at what prescribed time, and whether you need to take precautions to avoid having your communications intercepted.
 Most important, you and the contact person must decide in advance at exactly what point a failure to check in is considered an emergency and whom to call for a comprehensive response in locating you and securing your exit or release.
 The response often entails systematically reaching out to colleagues and friends who can assess the situation, to authorities who can investigate, and to the diplomatic community to provide potential support and leverage.

 The assessment should address the communications infrastructure in the reporting area, identifying any contingency equipment you may need.
 Are electricity, Internet access, and mobile and landline phone service available?
 Are they likely to remain so?
 Is a generator or a car battery with a DC adaptor needed to power one’s computer?
 Should a satellite phone be used?
-Basic needs such as nourishment and medical care must be addressed as well.
-Are food and water readily available?
-Is a hospital, clinic, or physician available?
-Is a medical kit needed, and what should it include?
+In remote locations or high risk situations, satellite and GSM tracking devices should also be considered.
+They offer a way to raise the alarm quickly.
+Ensure that those monitoring your communications are up to the task and dedicated.

 Any risk assessment should consider your desired profile.
 Do you want to travel in a vehicle marked “Press” or “TV,” or would it be better to blend in with other civilians?
 Should you avoid working alone and instead team up with others?
 If you travel with others, choose your companions carefully.
 You may not wish to travel, for example, with someone who has a very different tolerance for risk.